Connect with us

 Provincial breakdown & analysis

 The interesting development is Quebec’s increasing influence on college basketball.
-Nearly 22.4% percent of the Canadian players playing NCAA division I basketball.
-That number is up from 18.8 percent during the 2020-21 season.
+Nearly 19.8% percent of the Canadian players playing NCAA division I basketball.
+That number is slightly up from 19.8 percent during the 2020-21 season.
 Alberta also continues to rise as more players come from western provinces.

 Class breakdown